Ensure your current Kubernetes context is set to the CCX namespace as shown below

 To generate an error report of CCX services and components within a Kubernetes environment, follow these steps:

-# Ensure your current Kubernetes context is set to the CCX namespace as example below.
+# Ensure your current Kubernetes context is set to the CCX namespace as shown below

 kubectl config set-context --current --namespace=ccx